AndrewJackson2020/resume/resume/resume_yangfei.typ

 )

 #resume-item[
-  - Supply planning lead for national promotions across 3 high visibility categories driving timelines and activities to ensure supply planning deliverables are met for over 13,000 restaurants with uniform consistency
+- Supply planning lead for national promotions across 3 high visibility categories driving timelines and activities to ensure deliverables are met with uniform consistency for over 13,000 restaurants
-  - Established process and methodology for the supply planning teams by utilizing lean practices to streamline standard operational procedures resulting in an increase of operational efficiencies by 10%
+- Established standard operational processes and methodology utilizing lean practices to improve operational efficiencies by 10%
-  - Coordinated the design of a centralized dashboard to improve cross-functional visibility across 4 echelons in order to identify insights for budget and operational planning
+- Coordinated the design of a centralized dashboard to enhance cross-functional visibility across 4 echelons in order to identify insights for budget and operational planning
 - Accountable for building a resilient supply plan for over 8 promotions per year by leading proactive discussions for all KPI metrics including in-stock, days of supply, operational expenditure and savings, cost mitigations, liabilities, executional efficiency and accuracy
 - Advised scenario planning recommendations to the client identifying all assumptions, risks, and opportunities in the promotions' life cycle to support optimized launch strategy while minimizing liability, achieve in-stock targets of 95%, and ensure business continuity
 ]

 #resume-entry(